alexanderjac/IMDB-Data-Engineering-Project/README.md

+Designed and developed Dimensional Model and performed data profiling, ETL operations for staging using Talend.
+Developed data integration workflows in Talend and Alteryx to load data from different sources to the staging layer, later to the integration layer, and finally to the BI schema layer.

 • Designed a Data Warehouse for the IMDB movies , People and TV series database

+• Accomplished data profiling, cleansing, integration using Talend and Alteryx

 • Optimize different 100+ ETL jobs for ensuring one-click load to the entire data warehouse using a master job by parallelization